awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup.md

 # Getting started with Systems Manager Explorer and OpsCenter<a name="Explorer-setup"></a>

 AWS Systems Manager uses an integrated setup experience to help you get started with Systems Manager Explorer and Systems Manager OpsCenter\.
 In this documentation, Explorer and OpsCenter Setup is called *Integrated Setup*\.
 If you already set up OpsCenter, you still need to complete Integrated Setup to verify settings and options\.
-If you have not set up OpsCenter, then you can use Integrated Setup to get started with both capabilities\.
+If you haven't set up OpsCenter, then you can use Integrated Setup to get started with both capabilities\.

 **Note**
 Integrated Setup is only available in the Systems Manager console\.
 You can't set up Explorer or OpsCenter programmatically\.